Arminas19/Python_Battleship/README.md

 # Battleship--Game
+To open this Game in your terminal type:
+' python3 run.py '

 This battleship game is only played by one user.
 The user wins by eliminating 5 of the computer's ships.
 The computer will try and do the same. the computer generates a random number to try and hit one of your ships.